Carlisle Council Homes

 The 1948 Act had recommended that where children needed to be in residential care, they should be in 'family group' homes, which ideally accommodated no more than eight children, or twelve at most.
 The council's first move in this direction came in around 1953 with the opening of a home for nine children at 16 Portland Square, Carlisle.
 At around the same time, a further home was opend in a the large premises of Carlisle House, Townhead Road, Dalston.

 In around 1961, the Dalston home was replaced family group homes at 1 Meade Road, Harraby, and 30 Raiselands Road, Morton, Carlisle, both located on new council housing estates and each housing nine children.
 A further family group home was opened in around 1970 at 54 Westrigg Road, Morton.

 As part of the local government reorganisation that took place in 1974, Carlisle's social services provision, including its children's residential care, was taken over by the new Cumbria County Council.

-Composite list of children's establishments run (at some time in their history) by Carlisle Council.
+Children's establishments run at some time in their history by Carlisle Council.